AS/A level specification | AQA

 - Allow students to demonstrate their knowledge of the fundamental principles of the subject.

 - Be accessible for students with no prior knowledge of programming.

 The course emphasises the ability to think computationally and students who enjoy solving complex problems will enjoy the content relating to this.
-Students who take the course will have the opportunity to develop their programming skills, generally with a focus on python although most material is language independent so they can seek to develop other programming languages if they wish.
+Students who take the course will have the opportunity to develop their programming skills, generally with a focus on Python and Visual Basic.Net although most material is language independent so they can seek to develop other programming languages if they wish.

 The college enjoys a close relationship with the University of East Anglia (UEA) Computer Science Faculty and students benefit from visits to lectures and demonstrations at the UEA.

-A high level grade in GCSE Maths is essential (GCSE 6-9, or equivalent).
+A good grade in GCSE Mathematics is highly desirable (GCSE 5 or higher, or equivalent).

 Content & Breakdown

 - Unit 1: Computing Principles (50% AS).